agencyenterprise/nullstack-react-plugin/README.md

 module.exports = [server, client];
 ```

-3. Create your React components under a `src/react` folder and use them normally and manually import React into them like `import React from 'react'`.
+3. Create your React components under a `src/react` folder and use them normally.
+Make sure you manually import React into them like `import React from 'react'`.

 ## Examples